 My main interests lie in the management of invasive species and the recovery of native species, and particularly the interaction of these two areas.
 I am principally interested in how fine-scale species interactions can have cascading effects and affect populations at a landscape scale.
-I have an MSc in Conservation & Biodiversity (2014), a BSc in Zoology (2013) and started my PhD in 2015.
+I have an MSc in Conservation & Biodiversity (2014), a BSc in Zoology (2013) and completed my PhD in 2019.

-I am currently in the final year of my PhD which is part of the pine marten recovery project.
-My work investigates the impacts of pine marten recovery on grey squirrel populations through a ‘Landscape of Fear’ approach.
-I use a number of different field and lab techniques including GPS and VHF tracking of wild animals, small mammal trapping, scat and stable isotope analysis, behavioural observations and feeding experiments.
+My PhD research contributed to the Vincent Wildlife Trust’s pine marten recovery project.
+My work investigated the impacts of pine marten recovery on grey squirrel populations through a ‘Landscape of Fear’ approach.
+I used a number of different field and lab techniques including GPS and VHF tracking of wild animals, small mammal trapping, scat and stable isotope analysis, behavioural observations and feeding experiments.

 I am now working as the Pine Marten Conservation Project Manager at the Gloucestershire Wildlife Trust.